Oppo will be using its own silicon by 2024, leaker claims

-(Pocket-lint) - Smartphone maker Oppo is reportedly keen to begin using its own chips starting in 2024, removing its reliance on Qualcomm's Snapdragon lineup.
+Smartphone maker Oppo is reportedly keen to begin using its own chips starting in 2024, removing its reliance on Qualcomm's Snapdragon lineup.

 While this isn't the first time that we have heard that Oppo has the desire to ditch Qualcomm, this new report by leaker Ice Universe has the company forming a team consisting of "thousands of people" with the sole aim of developing its own processor.